SirZenith/mongosh.nvim/README.md

 You can:

-- Connect to database with authentication.
+- Connecting to database with authentication.
-- List available databases and collections for current connection.
+- Browsing available databases and collections in sidebar.
-- Execute script in buffer.
+- Execute, make query, edit document with content in current buffer.
-- Make query by buffer content.
-- Edit document by buffer content.
-- Refresh result buffer after some data operations.
+- Refresh your query result buffer after some data operations.
+- Check your query result with card view, and edit them right under your cursor.

 Following option can be customized: